bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) The first difference between map() and forEach() is the returning value.

 2. Explain the difference between a callback and a higher order function.
+    A 'callback' function is a function that is passed to another function with the expectation that the other function will call it.
+    A 'higher-order' function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.

 3. What is closure?
+    A closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.
+    // 1.
+Window Binding: global scope, no declared object
+    // 2.
+Implicit Binding: declared object
+    // 3. 'new' Binding: 'new' operator with constructors/classes
+    // 4.
+Explicit Binding: call(this, arg1, arg2, ...)/apply(this, array) so this refers to the specific object you choose

 5. Why do we need super() in an extended class?
+    We call 'super' everytime we call and access functions on an object's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.